ludus-leonis/FreeBeeGee/docs/datamodel.md

 ## Templates

-A template, a.k.a. snapshot, describes a table setup for a particular game.
+A *Template*, a.k.a. snapshot, describes a table setup for a particular game.

 ```json
 {